We can enhance your next group gathering held at Holden Arboretum or Cleveland Botanical Garden through a variety of informative one-hour programs.

 Gardening with Native Plants

 If you are thinking about starting or expanding a native plant garden, this presentation is for you.
 Discover what goes into the planning and maintenance of the Myrtle S. Holden Wildflower garden at the Holden Arboretum.
-Recommended native plants and cultivars for the home garden and how to combine and care for them will also be covered.
-Plants selections are based on ornamental value, size, and cultural conditions.
+We’ll cover recommended native plants for the home garden and how to combine and care for them.

 Watson works on conservation issues involving wildlife.
 He also coordinates Holden Arboretum’s Bluebird Project, a volunteer-based program monitoring the nesting activity of bluebirds and other species using Holden’s 200+ nest boxes.
 He earned his bachelor’s degree from the College of Wooster and a master’s degree from the University of Michigan.